kamck/pg-db-scrambler/README.md

 	module RowModifiers
 	  class CustomersModifier
-			def process(row)
 	  end
 	end

-The modifier class must define a method named `process` that takes one parameter.
+The modifier class must define a method named `call` that takes one parameter.
 This parameter is the row to be modified.
 A column can be changed by referencing the column's name.
 For example, the following changes the `ORDER_TYPE` column in the `CUSTOMERS` table

 	class CustomersModifier

-		def process(row)
+	  def call(row)
 	    row.order_type = 'EXPRESS'
 	  end
+	end

 The `row` variable will be prepopulated with the current row's values from the input script.
 This allows you to conditionally change data.

 	class UsersModifier
 	  def process(row)
 	    if row.email_address != 'admin@example.com'
 	      row.name = 'New Name'
 		end
 	  end
+    end

 Prepopulated values will always be strings, except `NULL`s which will be populated with `nil`.

 On output, `true`, `false`, and `nil` values will be translated to their PostgreSQL values.
 All other values will rely on their `to_str` or `to_s` implementations.

 	class SampleTableModifier
 	  def process(row)
 		row.column1 = 'Person A'
 		row.column2 = true
 		row.column3 = 100
 		row.column4 = nil
+	  end
 	end

 will produce